<<< Start >>>

 <<< End >>>

 I was one of a handful of women in a class of 150 people in a classroom in Nigeria, Africa, who all shared one computer as we earned our undergraduate degrees.

 Later, after earning my Ph.D. in technology management, I walked into a classroom to teach a Python coding class.
 The school principal said, “We weren’t expecting you; we’re expecting Dr. Idemudia.”
 I smiled and replied, “That’s me.”

-I’m now an Amazon Web Services (AWS) Solutions Architect in the Accenture AWS Business Group.
+I’m now an Amazon Web Services (AWS) Architect Associate Manager in the Accenture AWS Business Group.
 I also wrote a book called Out of Africa and into the Cloud: Girls can code too.

 I’ve faced plenty of challenges as a woman working in technology, but I’ve turned those challenges into inspiration, for myself and others.
 And from my experience, I can say it’s a great time for women to pursue a career in cloud.

 I started my career as an Oracle Database Engineer and came to Accenture in 2018, when I relocated to the U.S. from Nigeria.
 I’m now an Architect Associate Manager in the Accenture AWS Business Group, helping design and manage migration architectures for Fortune 500 companies as they transition their workloads from on-premises to AWS cloud.

 I recently worked on a project for a client that needed to migrate applications from on-premises containers to AWS cloud.
 They needed to understand what it would look like when the apps were on the cloud.

 We deployed the application on cloud and met with the client’s business managers to show them a demonstration of what it would look like on the cloud.